AmmarHamim/AmmarHamim/README.md

 ## About Me

-I would describe myself as a passionate and curious learner who enjoys exploring different areas of computer science.For me, coding is more than just writing programs—it’s about creating solutions that can help people.
+I would describe myself as a passionate and curious learner who enjoys exploring different areas of computer science.
+For me, coding is more than just writing programs—it’s about creating solutions that can help people.
 I enjoy exploring software, solving problems, and learning new things every day as I grow in the field of computer science.✨ Building projects that matter

 ## Projects